Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Evaluation

 \subsubsection{Dispersivity Correlation}

-As seen in \cref{fig:VolumeRatioCorrelation}, these volume ratio and distribution based metrics can then be compared against the dispersivity parameters, $\alpha_L$ and $\alpha_T$, in order to identify any possible correlations.
+As seen in \cref{fig:VolumeRatioCorrelation}, these volume ratio and distribution-based metrics can be compared with the dispersivity parameters, $\alpha_L$ and $\alpha_T$, and their linear correlation quantified with $\rho$, as defined in \cref{eq:Pearsons}.

-As outlined in \cref{eq:Pearsons}, and shown in \cref{fig:VolumeRatioCorrelation}, the linear correlation between each metric and the target dispersivities is shown with the variable $\rho$.
 Again, correlations for $\alpha_L$ are all higher than the correlations outlined for $\alpha_T$.
-For $\alpha_L$, the porosity ranks the highest, followed by the average and standard deviation in pore size.
-All correlations for $\alpha_T$ again rank below $0.1$, pointing towards no direct linear relationship.
+For $\alpha_L$, the porosity correlates strongly, followed by the average and standard deviation in pore size.
+All correlations for $\alpha_T$ are quite low, with porosity being the highest, and indicate no direct linear correlation.
+As noted previously, these correlations are developed for the full dataset.
+As the pore-space produced by each generator is quite different, isolated correlations my be higher.

-It should additionally be noted that the metrics describing voronoi based cells follow different distributions to those of the perlin and fractal based methods.
-As described above, these metrics rely only on segmentation and volume ratios, not considering dead-end pore space, and may be effected by resolution during development.
-Again and to this point, geometry generator specific correlations will be higher, where correlations here are shown for the full dataset.